Commercial Real Estate in Montgomery County PA — Every Corridor, Every Property Type, Straight Talk

 Montgomery County commercial sellers operate in the most watched suburban commercial market in southeastern Pennsylvania.
 The presence of institutional buyers, CBRE and JLL-level brokerages working KOP and Conshohocken, and a sophisticated investor community means that your pricing and marketing approach will be evaluated by buyers who have done their homework.
 This is not a market where a sloppy price or inadequate marketing materials goes unnoticed.

 For tenanted properties, the starting point is always the NOI — actual net operating income documented by the rent roll and the last three years of expense history.
 Cap rate comparables in Montco vary by sub-market: Conshohocken Class A office trades at different cap rates than Route 309 flex, which trades at different rates than Ambler borough retail.
-The PSA pricing methodology I apply to residential extends directly to commercial: defensible numbers from real comparable transactions, not from aspirational asking prices on portal listings.
+The 1996 assessment system in Montgomery County creates an additional complexity for commercial sellers: the assessed value on the county tax rolls is a fraction of market value.
+Your marketing materials should proactively document the actual tax bill rather than leaving buyers to estimate from assessed value and millage rates.

 Looking to Sell Your Commercial Property in Montgomery County?